gupta1001/todolist/README.md

 # To Do List

 🔍 A node.js application that uses user input to create a to do list using core concepts of EJS.
-This project uses code refactoring (to reduce the size of code to 32 % and con) and concepts like Layouts, Module exports, Templates
+This project uses code refactoring (to reduce the size of code to 32%) and concepts like Layouts, Module exports, Templates

-You can create to do list for personal as well as work purpose using the correponding path
+You can create to do list for personal and work purpose using the correponding path parameter

 💻 Below are the screenshots showing the functionality of the application: